5 Best Fly Lines For Salmon In 2026: Guide Recommended

 The long belly taper design has made roll casting and mending a breeze for me and my clients.
 What sets this line apart is its short front taper and over-weighted head, which have been perfect for effortlessly turning over indicators, streamers, nymph rigs, and bombers.

-Cortland Salmon Steelhead Fly Line For Nymphing
+#3 Cortland Salmon Fly Line: Best Mid-Priced Fly Line For Salmon

 Its long belly taper design makes roll casting and mending easy for my clients and the short front taper and over-weighted head are absolutely perfect for effortlessly turning over indicators, streamers, nymph rigs, and bombers.

-RIO Elite Indicator Fly Line For Nymphing
+#4 RIO Elite Indicator Fly Line For Indicator Nymphing

 Designed specifically for those who favor using indicators when nymphing, the Rio Elite Indicator Line comes with a larger front taper for better turnover of indicators, weights, and big nymphs.